 First Day® Complete Perspectives: Sonoma State Talks Making The Equitable Access Decision

 The first in a three-part series spotlighting Barnes & Noble College partner institutions that are preparing to or have implemented the First Day Complete equitable access program.
 The series will cover what to consider, implementation and maintenance of a successful program.
-Part two can be found here.
+Check out part two with Coastal Carolina University and part three with Sam Houston State University

 As of the Spring 2023 semester, more than 115 campuses across the country have successfully implemented First Day® Complete, Barnes & Noble College’s innovative equitable access program.
 Each one has unique insights to share that confirm how the highly customizable platform helps remove barriers to student success by improving course material access, affordability, and convenience.